Coat Color Inheritance in Italian Greyhounds

-It seems likely that the majority of USA Italian Greyhounds are homozygous for BB.
-It seems to be a rare report (USA) of brown nosed or "chocolate colored with brown nose" (bb) Italian Greyhounds.
-It appears more frequently in Europe than in the USA.
-There have been rare instances of true chocolate Italian Greyhounds in the USA.
-These dogs will always display a brown or liver colored nose.
-Most IGs currently called "chocolate" are likely a variety of what is known as "seals" if the nose pigment is black.
+More than likely Italian Greyhounds are homozygous for BB.
+While there have been reports of some "chocolate" (bb) Italian Greyhounds this may be due to a mutation in the "b" allele.
+This is only carried in certain bloodlines of Italian Greyhounds.
+There have been rare reportings of true chocolate Italian Greyhounds.
+These dogs will always display a brown nose.
+Most IGs currently called "chocolate" are more than likely a variety of what is known as "seals" if the nose pigment is black.

 The genes which form these multiple alleles influence the depth of pigmentation.
 This is perhaps the most interesting series.
 This series could explain the variety of "shades" we see in Italian Greyhounds.
 Nose pigmentation is not affected by this series.

 C - allows full pigmentation.
 Deep reds, deep blues and deep blacks best illustrate the affect of this allele on coat color.